 Q Where are travellers at risk?

 Zika is spread primarily by the Aedes aegypti mosquito, which is present in hot, humid locations.
 (It may also be spread by the Aedes albopictus mosquito, which has a wider range of habitats._ The virus has appeared in Africa, South East Asia and the Pacific, but the highest number of cases have appeared in recent months in Latin America and the Caribbean.
-There is no vaccination against it.

 Q What precautions can travellers take?